Friday, January 17, 2020

 9) Avoid most restaurant food.
 The food at "healthy" restaurants no more often than once a month.

-10) Do not eat candies, cookies, cakes, or ice cream.
-They contain too much sugar and fructose, as well as preservatives, color dyes, and food-like substitutes.
+10) Avoid candies, cookies, cakes, or ice cream.
+They contain too much sugar, fructose, preservatives, color dyes, emulsifiers, and food-like substitutes.

 11) Avoid all highly processed foods.
 Concentrate on simple foods that are close to nature.
 Either raw or lightly cooked if raw is too difficult or unpleasant to eat.